vafaei-ar/DeePlanck/cosmic_string/deep_measure/README.md

 # Deep Measure

-Using deep leanring for direct measurment.
+Using deep learnring for direct measurment.